 Grant Application Information

-For dancers: The application questions are below, and you can either send your application through the message box below or email email@example.com.
+The application questions are below, and you can either send your application through the message box below or email email@example.com.
 There is no interest.
 You decide when you are able to pay back the loan.
-You owe no one anything.
-All I ask is, when you can, pay it forward.
+Just, when you can, pay it forward.